PostHog/posthog.com/contents/apps/email-scoring/docs.md

 ---

 ## What does the Email Scoring app do?
-The Email Scoring app adds email scores to user profiles in PostHog, giving you more context on each user.
+The Email Scoring app adds email scores to Persons in PostHog, giving you more context on each user.
 Email scores are added using the [Mailboxlayer API](https://mailboxlayer.com/).

 ## How do I install the Email Scoring app?